 Bank of America (Best Overall)

-We rank Bank of America as the top home equity line of credit lender.
-Bank of America stands out as a quality option because of their best in class financial strength, strong customer reputation, fair interest rates, and incredible discounts.
-On top of all this, Bank of America charges no up front or ongoing fees.
-To learn more about Bank of America’s home equity line of credit rates and offering, read the complete Bank of America HELOC review below.
+We rank Bank of America as the top HELOC lender.
+Bank of America stands out as a quality option because of its best-in-class financial strength, strong customer reputation, fair interest rates, and incredible discounts.
+On top of this, Bank of America charges no upfront or ongoing fees.
+To learn more about Bank of America’s home equity line of credit rates and offerings, read the complete Bank of America HELOC review below.

 Chase Bank (Best for Home Improvement)

 Chase is another great HELOC lender.
-Chase is one of the United States’ oldest banks and and boasts strong financial strength ratings from all of the major credit rating agencies.
-Their interest rates are competitive and they offer generous discounts to certain borrowers.
+Chase is one of the United States’ oldest banks and boasts strong financial strength ratings from all of the major credit rating agencies.
+Chase’s interest rates are competitive, and they offer generous discounts to certain borrowers.
 Chase also offers some fantastic tools and information for borrowers looking to use their credit line for home improvements.
 For a full summary of their offers, read the full Chase Bank HELOC review below.

 Wells Fargo (Best Interest Rates)

-Wells Fargo is one of the best HELOC lenders for borrowers who want to get a great interest rate.
+Wells Fargo is one of the best lenders for borrowers looking to get the lowest interest rate possible.
 Wells Fargo’s home equity line of credit can have interest rates below 5 percent for the most qualified borrowers.
-In addition to their low rates, Wells Fargo is another very financially strong business and has no fees to open the credit line.
+In addition to offering low rates, Wells Fargo has no fees to open the credit line.
 For more information about the Wells Fargo home equity line of credit, read the review below.

 U.S. Bank (Runner-Up)

-For those who do not know everything about home equity line of credit, this guide is designed to make you an expert.
-Reference this brief summary of what this guide will cover and to jump to the relevant sections:
+For those who want to learn more about home equity lines of credit, this guide is designed to make you an expert.
+Use the outline below to see what content will be covered and to navigate through relevant sections:

 - How does a home equity line of credit work?